Decoding the Web of Belief

 • selftext: The text for the body of the post

-• num_comments: The number of comments on the posts
+• num_comments: The number of comments on the post

 • ups: The number of upvotes